webchang/ibm-ips-samples/openlayers-clients/README.md

 Now click on the Jobs page, http://169.48.109.214:30466/openlayers-clients/simpleJobs.jsp You should be able to see your job id in the section Ongoing Jobs.
 Clicking on the job id will show the query related to it and also the status.
 Once your job completes, you should be able to see it in the Completed Jobs section (the page needs to be refreshed manually to keep the demo code simple).
 Clicking on the completed job will either show the status of the job if failed or retrieve the published layers from geoserver and display it as overlays on the OpenStreetMap.

+If you want to change the colors used in the overlay, use colorSettings.jsp to change the color table being used.